Calendar icon January 29, 2025

 Here’s a sample property management business plan outline, followed by a detailed explanation:

-This is a high-level overview of your entire presentation.
-As such, it should be the last section that you write.
+This is a high-level overview of your entire presentation, and should be the last section that you write.
 You want to be concise but interesting and hook the reader quickly.
 Outline the following in broad strokes:

 The company overview will dive deeper into your property management niche and business model.
 Explain what types of properties you manage and how you operate.
 Options include single-family residential property management (SFR), multi-family property management (MFR) or residential apartments, HOA management, and commercial property management.